groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/java/_index.en.md

   downloads: "Downloads"

 code:
-  title: "Sign PDF files in Java"
+  title: "Compare DOCX files in Java"
   more: "More examples"
   more_link: "https://github.com/groupdocs-comparison/GroupDocs.Comparison-for-Java"
   install: |
     <dependency>
       <groupId>com.groupdocs</groupId>
-      <artifactId>groupdocs-signature</artifactId>
+      <artifactId>groupdocs-comparison</artifactId>
       <version>{0}</version>
     </dependency>
   content: |
     ```java {style=abap}
-    // Select PDF document
+    // Specify the source document
-    Signature signature = new Signature("sample.pdf");
+    try (Comparer comparer = new Comparer("C:\\source.docx"))

-    // Provide text
+    {
+      // Add one or more target documents
+      comparer.add("C:\\target.docx");

+      // Specify comparison options
-    TextSignOptions options = new TextSignOptions("John Smith");
+      CompareOptions options = new CompareOptions();
-    options.setForeColor(Color.RED);
+        options.setShowRevisions(false);

-    // Sign document and save to file
+      // Perform the comparison and save the resulting document
-    signature.sign("signed.pdf", options);
+      final comparer.compare("C:\\result.docx", options);
+    }
     ```

 ############################# Overview ############################
 overview:
   enable: true
-  title: "GroupDocs.Signature Overview"
+  title: "GroupDocs.Comparison at a glance"
-  description: "API for performing document signing and related operations in Java applications"
+  description: "API to compare differences between documents in Java applications"
   features:
     # feature loop
-    - title: "Improved business documents with digital signatures in Java"
+    - title: "File comparison in Java"
-      content: "Swift and customizable signing: GroupDocs.Signature for Java offers a wide range of digital signature options for PDFs, images, and Office documents.
-You can use text, barcodes, QR-codes, digital certificates, pictures, or hidden metadata.
-The document processing is fast and efficient."
+      content: "Detect changes between source and target files at paragraph, word, and character levels.
+Identify styling and formatting changes such as bold, italic, underlines, strike-throughs, font types, and more."

     # feature loop
-    - title: "Manipulating signed documents"
+    - title: "Vast number of supported formats"
-      content: "Advanced document processing involves powerful operations on signed documents using GroupDocs.Signature for Java.
-You can search for and validate signatures that have been added to business documents using various useful criteria.
-Additionally, you can access detailed information about the document or obtain preview images of its pages."
+      content: "With the GroupDocs.Comparison API, you can easily compare documents of multiple supported formats.
+This includes PDF, HTML, email, Microsoft Office Word documents, Excel spreadsheets, PowerPoint presentations, OneNote, Visio diagrams, texts, JPEG, PNG, GIF, and BMP images, as well as many other formats."

     # feature loop
+    - title: "Apply or reject changes easily"
+      content: "Every difference between the compared documents can be applied or rejected and then exported to the output document."

+    # feature loop
-    - title: "Variety of output choices"
+    - title: "Comparison summary report"
-      content: "Robust signing options allow you to customize the output for documents signed with GroupDocs.Signature for Java.
-You can precisely position any signature on any document page and configure its appearance in various ways.
-The Java API supports saving signed business documents in numerous supported formats and provides options for securing them with passwords."
+      content: "Generate a summary report that lists all changes in the compared documents."

 ############################# Platforms ############################
 platforms:
   enable: true
   title: "Platform independence"
-  description: "GroupDocs.Signature for Java supports the following operating systems, frameworks and package managers"
+  description: "GroupDocs.Comparison for Java supports the following operating systems, frameworks and package managers"
   items:
     # platform loop
     - title: "Amazon"